hamitsehjal/Data-Structures-Algorithms/Graphs/Advanced Graphs/Readme.md.md

 In contrast, if we had a valid DAG, there would always be at least one node with in-degree 0 at the start, and we'd eventually process all nodes.

-## Alternative Cycle Detection Approaches

-While this method works, there are other ways to detect cycles:

-1.  **DFS with coloring**: Mark nodes as "visiting" and "visited" to detect back edges
-2.  **Track visited counts**: If we've visited fewer nodes than total after the algorithm, there's a cycle
-3.  **Explicit cycle finding**: When the queue becomes empty but unprocessed nodes remain

-The approach in your code is elegant because it piggybacks on information we already have from the topological sort without requiring additional tracking.

-Does this explanation help clarify why this condition guarantees cycle detection?
-Or would you like me to provide a more detailed example with our original problem?

 # Minimum Spanning Trees